 import pdb; pdb.set_trace()

-- To print out the values of variables in the current stack frame, use the
+To print out variables or values, use the

-- If you need tab completion, colorful syntax highlighting and other interactive features, then install the IPDB module which builds upon IPython to offer these features.
-Using that is similar to PDB:
+If you need tab completion, colorful syntax highlighting and other interactive features, then I recommend using IPDB.
+It is a drop-in replacement for pdb.

 $ ipdb my_script.py $ python -m ipdb my_script.py $ ipdb3 my_script.py $ python3 -m ipdb my_script.py